bedwardssmith/MechaCar_Statistical_Analysis/README.md

 </ul>
 <img src="https://github.com/bedwardssmith/MechaCar_Statistical_Analysis/blob/main/Images/Deliverable3_ttest_lot3.png">
 <h2>Study Design: MechaCar vs Competition</h2>
-<p>Taking into consideration economic conditions and the environmental movement the metrics of most interest to consumers are the price, maintenance cost and fuel efficiency (highway and city).</p>
-<p>In order to complete a statistical analysis we must first create our hypothesis.</p>
+<h4>The following statistical study is intended to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.</h4>
+<p>From a seller perspective selling price is key to profit, therefore, my study will look at whether fuel efficiency, annual maintenance costs, and saftey rating influence the price.
+In order to make a fare comparison vehicles will first be placed into classes such as full size pick-ups, mid-size SUV's, etc.  Competitor data, for the past 2 years, including miles per gallon "MPG", safety ratings and annual maintenance costs will be required as well as equivalent information for MechaCar vehicles.
+MPG, safety ratings and annual maintenance costs as these are becoming increasingly important to consumers.</p>
+<p>Having determined the data requirements the next step is stating the null and alternative hypothesis:</p>
 <ul>
-  <li>Null hypothesis - Selling price is impacted by maintenance costs and fuel efficiency (highway and city)</li>
+  <li>Null hypothesis - selling price is not affected by MPG, annual maintenance costs and saftey rating</li>
-  <li>Alternative hypothesis - Selling price is not impacted by maintenance costs and fuel efficiency (highway and city)</li>
+  <li>Alternative hypothesis - selling price is affected by MPG, annual maintenance costs and saftey rating</li>
 </ul>
-<p>The statistical test used to test the hypothesis would be a multiple linear regression analysis.
-This was chosen as it allows for multiple variables to chosen to determine their impact on the dependent variable; in this case price.</p>
+<p>To test the hypothesis a multiple linear regression analysis would be used.
+Due to there being three variables the multiple linear regression analysis was the best fit.
+This analysis will provide us whether the variables have a signficant impact on the selling price of the vehicle.</p>
-<p>In order to run the statistical test price, maintenance cost and fuel efficiency data over a sufficient period of time would be required.
-Example being data over a 2 year period.</p>